-In an November 16, 2016 letter the USFWS noted that several species are known to occur or transit the proposed project area, including the endangered band-rumped storm petrel, Newell's Shearwater, the Hawaiian Petrel, Hawaiian Hoary Bat, Hawaiian Goose, Hawaiian Duck, Hawaiian Moorhen, Hawaiian Coot, and Hawaiian Stiltt (USFWS letter, November 16, 2016).
+In a letter the USFWS noted that several species are known to occur or transit the proposed project area, including the endangered band-rumped storm petrel, threatened Newell's Shearwater, the endangered Hawaiian Petrel, Hawaiian Hoary Bat, and Hawaiian Goose.
+(USFWS letter, November 16, 2016).